deathgripsfanwiki/silvagunner-acnl-sound-patch/README.md

 Copy the contents of the downloaded .7z file to the folder you just made.

-Next, enable "Luma Patching" in the Luma Settings, hold start at boot to go to the settings menu.
+Next, enable "Luma Patching" in the Luma Settings, hold select at boot to go to the settings menu.

 That's it!